On the Mysteries of MAX NAE-SAT: Introduction

 In Section~\ref{S-approx}, we give better experimental algorithms for MAX NAE-SAT and various restrictions of it, for nearly satisfiable instances ($1-\eps$ completeness, for $\eps > 0$ sufficiently small).
 Although the performance ratios of our algorithms are based on experimental conjectures (see Section~\ref{sub-conj}), we believe that these are essentially the best approximation ratios that can be obtained for these problems.
 As mentioned in the introduction, these algorithms use fairly surprising rounding functions: non-monotone step functions that only attain the values $\pm1$.

-All the previous experimental work (including the previous state of the art results of Avidor et.al. \cite{ABZ05}) only considered \emph{monotone} rounding functions $f : \mathbb R \to [-1, 1]$.
+All the previous experimental results (including the previous state of the art results of Avidor et al. \cite{ABZ05}) only considered \emph{monotone} rounding functions $f : \mathbb R \to [-1, 1]$.
 This was for good reason, as for MAX CUT, and our new results for MAX NAE-$\{3\}$-SAT, the optimal rounding functions are provably monotone.

-On the other hand, for even a simple extension like MAX NAE-$\{3,5\}$-SAT, it turns out the optimal rounding function is very likely not monotone, but rather a non-monotone step function.
+On the other hand, for even a simple extension like MAX NAE-$\{3,5\}$-SAT, it turns out that the optimal rounding function is very likely not monotone, but rather a non-monotone step function.
 In fact, we conjecture that the function

 where $\alpha \approx 2.27519364977$ (see Figure~\ref{fig:double-step}) is the optimal rounding function for near-satisfiable instances of MAX NAE-$\{3,5\}$-SAT.
 We have further experimental results for near satisfiable instances of MAX NAE-SAT.